+354 8921340 petra@mazetti.net

 Day five:

-During these 3 days the main programme of Wool Week takes place with workshops, exhibitions, knitting meeting at Thingborg Community Centre and open day at Uppspuni.
+On these days, the main program of Wool Week takes place with workshops, exhibitions, knitting meeting at Thingborg Community Center and open house at Uppspuni.
 In Thingborg, the knitting café is open all day.

-Detailed information about the programme will be online in May!
+Detailed information about the program will be online in April!

-In the morning there is a craft market in Thingborg.
-Then departure towards Keflavik Airport (for late afternoon or evening departure) or drive to Reykjavík.
-Depending on the departure times, we may make a few more interesting stops.
+In the morning there will be a craft market in Thingborg.
+Afterwards departure towards Keflavik Airport (for late afternoon or evening departure) or to the hotel in Keflavik...

 We are happy to assist with booking an extra night.